Book 1: The House of Shattered Wings

-From the Nebula-award winning author of Obsidian and Blood, out now from Gollancz (UK/Commonwealth, trade paperback, ebook) and Roc (US, hardback): a devastated turn of the century Paris split between quasi-feudal Houses, addictive magic, fallen angels–and entirely too many dead bodies!
+From the Nebula-award winning author of Obsidian and Blood, out now from Gollancz (UK/Commonwealth, paperback, ebook) and Roc (US, trade paperback): a devastated turn of the century Paris split between quasi-feudal Houses, addictive magic, fallen angels–and entirely too many dead bodies!

 - Winner of a British Science Fiction Association Award for Best Novel